coderolls/coderolls-blog/_posts/junit/2022-08-30-junit-test-case-in-java.md

 ![Green Bar showing the JUnit Test Case Success](/assets/images/2022-08-30-junit-test-case/004-junit-test-case-run-green-bar.png)

 To check whether the code is covered by the unit test we can check the code coverage.
-To test the code coverage, right-click in the test case editor and select `Coverage As`>`JUnit Test Case` or shortcut is `alt+shift+E, T`
+To test the code coverage, right-click in the test case editor and select `Coverage As`>`JUnit Test Case` or the shortcut is `alt+shift+E, T`

-We can check how many lines of `PasswordGenerator.java` class are covered by the unit test case we have written till now.
+We can check how many lines of the `PasswordGenerator.java` class are covered by the unit test case we have written till now.

 In the below screenshot of `PasswordGenerator.java`, we can see